SimpleLuke/React-from-Scratch/README.md

 - This project uses create-react-app configuration(Babel) as a base.
 - The RFS(React from Scratch) package is located [here](https://github.com/SimpleLuke/React-from-Scratch/blob/main/src/RFS/react-from-scratch.js).
 - You can find the usage of RFS in `index.js` [here](https://github.com/SimpleLuke/React-from-Scratch/blob/main/src/index.js).
+- You can play around the features [online](https://peppy-boba-2eff3c.netlify.app/).

 ## How to Use